-Cambridge United Football Club values all members of staff and players and seeks to provide a positive and satisfying working environment in which each member is treated with respect and with regard for their health, safety and well-being.
-Our Mental Health & Wellbeing Policy provides further information regarding support for employees, including external support available.
+Cambridge United Football Club values all members of staff and players, and seeks to provide a positive and satisfying working environment in which each member is treated with respect and with regard for their health, safety and well-being.

 The Club is committed to fostering a culture of co-operation, trust and mutual respect allowing employees to work at their optimum level, thus creating a workplace environment that promotes the mental wellbeing of all.